-Focus Point Feedback Potential supporters and block- ers and reasons for positions taken Potential supporters are Environmental activist - environment and habita Gas users (HH, cafeteria, advantages of using LPG Potential blockers are-O afraid of becoming joble livelihood at the momental Ideas on viable approaches to promoting LPG use across all categories of the market Market should be open be harmful to the local e Free delivery & local dispeople to buy LPG Price Promotions such a Home delivery-making Network marketing Employ charcoal traders Employing charcoal/fireloyal customer base Cylinders should be diffe Smaller cylinders should ce of LPG while still making profit.
+Focus Point Feedback Potential supporters and blockers and reasons for positions taken Potential supporters are gas traders -because it is their business Environmental activist -because they care strongly about their local environment and habitat Gas users (HH, cafeteria, hotels and others)-they already know the advantages of using LPG.
+Potential blockers are-Charcoal \wood traders - because they are afraid of becoming jobless because they don't have any other source of livelihood at the moment.
+Ideas on viable approaches to promoting LPG use across all categories of the market Market should be open and free for healthy Competition.
+Monopolies will be harmful to the local economy.
+Free delivery &amp; local distribution at initial stage to provide incentives for people to buy LPG Price Promotions such as buy two and get one for free Home delivery- making it more convenient for the customers Network marketing Employ charcoal traders- therefore eliminating some of the resistance Employing charcoal/firewood traders also allows you to tap into their own loyal customer base Cylinders should be different sizes to meet different customer needs Smaller cylinders should be made available for low income families NGOs should help with fund to the traders